divyansh1109/chrome-extension-chatbot/README.md

 1. Navigate to any webpage
 2. Click the extension icon → it indexes the page automatically
-3. Type a question (or use the 🎤 voice button) → get an answer
+3. Type a question → get a streamed answer

 ---